 LAF handles a wide spectrum of civil cases on matters of core social and economic importance.
 Case handlers work in one of five practice groups: Consumer, Family, Housing, Immigrant and Workers’ Rights, and Public Benefits.

 Lambda Legal is a national organization committed to achieving full recognition of the civil right of lesbians, gay men, bisexuals, transgender people and those with HIV, through impact litigation, education, and public policy work.

 In its Eastern Regional Office, located in Champaign, Land of Lincoln Legal Assistance Foundation’s lawyers provide a full range of civil legal assistance to low-income residents of 14 counties in central Illinois, including providing advice and counsel, litigation, and community education.

-The Law Project (TLP) is a long-standing project of the Chicago Lawyers’ Committee for Civil Rights Under Law.
+The Community Law Project (formerly known as the Law Project) is a long-standing project of the Chicago Lawyers’ Committee for Civil Rights Under Law.
 Since 1985, it has provided transactional pro bono legal assistance to community-based organizations involved in economic and affordable housing development.

 All applicants should submit a detailed cover letter explaining why he or she is interested in serving the legal needs of people experiencing homelessness.
 Also, CCH is interested in any personal experience of the candidate with poverty or injustice.

 The Lawyers’ Committee for Better Housing (LCBH) believes that every individual and family is entitled to decent housing as a basic need and human right.
 LCBH promotes the rights of tenants to safe, accessible, and affordable housing on a non-discriminatory basis through education, outreach, supportive services, advocacy, and legal representation.
 LCBH has been providing legal services to low-income renters in Chicago for over 31 years.